zaisen16/seam-orientation-project/README.md

 ## Main Goals

-I used this data with the ultimate goal of identifying and projecting pitch design or pitch adjustments by adjusting the pitch's seam orientation.
+I used this data with the ultimate goal of identifying and projecting pitch design or pitch adjustments by changing a pitch's seam orientation.
 This is meant to be extremely actionable, showing how a pitcher can adjust a pitch's orientation and the effects it will have on pitch movement.
 Additionally, this simple and actionable result had to rely on several predictive models and conditional expectations(ICE).

 The main way I have visualized seam orientation is through a mollweide projection style plot of a pitcher's arsenal(example below):